starkos/simple-sftp-client/README.md

       --handler index.handler \
       --role arn:aws:iam::581420160027:role/lambda-basic-role

+Using the AWS Console or command line, set the `SFTP_HOST_ADDR` environment variable to the address of the SFTP server.

-Update an existing function; creates a new version while leaving the previous version(s) intact:
+Deploy an update; creates a new version while leaving the previous version(s) intact:

     $ aws lambda update-function-code \
 	  --function-name simple-sftp-passthru \